tmarfil/ansible_f5os_tmos_linux/devcentral_article.md

 # Five Ways to Automate F5OS with Ansible: A Practical Guide

-This article explores five methods for automating F5OS using Ansible, complete with real-world examples you can adapt to your environment.
+This article explores five methods for automating F5OS using Ansible, complete with real-world examples you can adapt to your own environment.

 ## Understanding F5OS Architecture